flatten-official/flatten-somalia/test/manual/Manual Integration Tests.md

         * radio
         * select
         * checkbox
-    * Options should be selectable
+    * Options should be selectable.
-    * Check for multiple options being selected when not a checkbox
+    * Check for multiple options being selected when not a checkbox.

 ## Data Validation

 These tests are intended for *every* record written to the DB as a result of each submission.

-How to validate data manually:
+### Setup

 1. Log into [cloud.mongodb.com](https://cloud.mongodb.com/)
-2. Select `Flatten` as your organization
+2. Select `Flatten` as your organization.
-3. Select `Somalia Staging Data` as the project
+3. Select `Somalia Staging Data` as the project.
-4. Select `Staging` cluster
+4. Select `Staging` cluster.
-4. Navigate to `Collections` tab
+4. Navigate to `Collections` tab.
-5. Select the desired collection under the database name `test`
+5. Select the desired collection under the database name `test`.

 ### Initial Household Survey Tests